saumya/OpenFLGame/README.md

-An OpenFL Component library
+Simple OpenFL component set
 ==========================
-The following are the details of the components in this library.

-### Notes

-ScollView
- - Not suitable for HTML targets
- - Works only for Touch inputs
+A simple and hackable set of components.
+The repo contains the demo of the component implementation as well.

-Components Status
+### Components

  - ButtonWithRandomColor
  - ButtonWithBgColor